 Bone is the most commonly used material to help promote fusion.
 Generally, small pieces of bone are placed into the space between the vertebrae to be fused.
 Sometimes larger solid pieces of bone are used to provide immediate structural support.
 Bone may come from the patient (autogenous bone) or a bank of bone harvested from other individuals (allograft bone).
 After the fusion procedure has been performed, the adjacent spinal segments are held immobile to allow fusion to progress.
 Immobilization is achieved through internal fixation devices or external bracing or casting.
 Both forms of immobilization may be necessary at times.

 Normally, each vertebrae moves with respect to the one above and below it, allowing the spine to bend and rotate.
 A fusion means to fuse the two vertebra so that they cannot move on one another.
 Spinal instrumentation is often used to help provide stability for the spine after vertebrae have been fused together.
 Common types of instrumentation utilized at Dr. Regan's private practice include:

 Not all causes of kyphosis can be prevented, but certain actions may reduce the possibility of developing kyphosis.
 These actions include good posture, good nutrition, consistent and sensible exercise, avoiding smoking, proper lifting, and accident prevention.

 As a free community service, Spine Group Beverly Hills mails out Home Remedy Books on a limited basis to residents in Southern California.
-Click here to learn more.